space-group-research/mpmc/docssrc/commands.rst

     :header: "Command","Description"
     :widths: 20,40

-    "cavity_autoreject [on|off]", "DOUBLE CHECK THIS"
     "cavity_autoreject_absolute [on|off]", "Automatically rejects any monte carlo move which would put two sites (not on the same molecule) that are too close. **(default = off)**"
     "cavity_autoreject_scale [double]", "Sets threshold (distance in Angstroms) for triggering cavity_autoreject_absolute."
     "cavity_autoreject_repulsion [double]", "Automatically rejects any monte carlo move where the repulsive energy is greater than the value input.
-Currently only works in combination with disp_expansion. **(default = off)**"
+Currently only implemented in combination with disp_expansion."
     "feynman_hibbs [on|off]", "Turns on Feynman-Hibbs quantum corrections. **(default = off)**" "feynman_hibbs_order [2|4]", "Specifies highest-order Feynman-Hibbs terms to use."
-    "pbc_cutoff [double]", "Override the default cutoff distance for interactions.
-(Half the shortest simulation box dimension.)"
+    "pbc_cutoff [double]", "Override the default cutoff distance for interactions. **(default = half the shortest simulation box dimension)**"
     "scale_charge [double]", "Scales the charges on all frozen atoms."
     "rd_lrc [on|off]", "Turns on long-range corrections to repulsion/dispersion energies via integration from r_cutoff to infinity. **(default = on)**"
     "rd_only [on|off]", "Only calculate repulsion/dispersion energies. (excludes coupled dipole vdW) **(default = off)**"